-The primary goal of a customer service manager is to ensure retention of profitable customers by providing value to them.
+The primary goal of a customer service manager is to ensure the retention of profitable customers through providing added value to their customer experience.
 This is done by instilling in employees the need to actively listen to customers, be empathetic towards their problems, and be efficient in providing worthy solutions.

 Depending on who your customers are and what services or products your company provides, the role of a customer service manager may vary slightly.
-However, regardless, all your responsibilities fall under the umbrella of understanding your customers inside and out.
+However, regardless of industry, all of the responsibilities fall under the umbrella of understanding customers inside and out.

-To further understand this position, we have created the following list of the duties of a customer service manager.
+To further understand this position, we have created the following list of the duties that customer service manager completes.